ska-telescope/ska-data-lifecycle/charts/ska-dlm/README.md

   `minikube start --disk-size 64g --cpus=6 --memory=16384`

-- Depending on your version of minikube and operating system, you might need to start a minikube tunnel (in a separate terminal):

-  `minikube tunnel --cleanup`
+- If not already done, you will need to enable the ingress plugin:

+  `minikube addons enable ingress`

 - Install a release of this chart.
   In this example the chart is being installed under the `test` namespace, the release is called `ska-dlm`.

-  You may first need to add the bitnami repo:

-  `cd charts/ska-dlm`\
-  `helm repo add bitnami https://charts.bitnami.com/bitnami`

-  Then fetch missing chart dependencies:
+  First get chart dependencies:

-  `helm dependency build`
+  `helm dependency update`

   From the top-level directory of this repository, create the namespace `test` (if you do not already have it):